Logarithmic double ramification cycles: Introduction

 \subsection{Acknowledgements}

 We are very grateful to T. Graber, L. Herr, D. Ranganathan, and J. Wise for discussions about the log Chow ring, log Gromov-Witten theory, and the possibility of a formula for the log double ramification cycle.
-We have also benefited from related conversations with A. Abreu, Y. Bae, C. Faber, N. Pagani, R. Schwarz, and D. Zvonkine.
+We have also benefited from related conversations with A. Abreu, Y. Bae, L. Caporaso, C. Faber, N. Pagani, R. Schwarz, P. Spelier, and D. Zvonkine.
 We thank A. Szenes for organizing the {\em Helvetic Algebraic Geometry Seminar} in Geneva in August 2021 where the results of the paper were first presented.
+We thank the referees for many improvements.

 D.H. was supported by NWO grants VI.Vidi.193.006 and 613.009.103.
 S.M. was supported by ERC-2017-AdG-786580-MACI.
-R.P. was supported by SNF-200020-182181, ERC-2017-AdG-786580-MACI, and SwissMAP.
+R.P. was supported by SNF-200020-182181, SNF-200020-219369, ERC-2017-AdG-786580-MACI, and SwissMAP.
 A.P. was supported by NSF grant 1807079.
-J.S. was supported by SNF Early Postdoc Mobility grant 184245 held at the Max Planck Institute for Mathematics in Bonn and by SNF-184613 at the University of Z\"urich.
+J.S. was supported by SNF Early Postdoc Mobility grant 184245 held at the Max Planck Institute for Mathematics in Bonn, SNF-184613 at the University of Z\"urich, {SNF-200020-219369}, and SwissMAP.
 This project has received funding from the European Research Council (ERC) under the European Union Horizon 2020 research and innovation program (grant agreement No 786580).